 Iran is arming the Houthis in Yemen, who are, in turn, attacking our Saudi allies and targeting our ships.
-Yemen now faces a humanitarian crisis unprecedented in its history.
-Iran remains the foremost state sponsor of terrorism.
-It counts
+Yemen now faces a humanitarian crisis unprecedented in its history manitarian crisis unprecedented in its history.

 Iran remains the foremost state sponsor of terrorism.
 It counts Lebanese Hezbollah, an organization that has killed hundreds of Americans, as among its closest allies.
 Iran also continues to detain several U.S. nationals.